 Personal injury law cases are dealt with under civil law.
-If you suffer injury in an accident caused by someone else’s negligence (carelessness) you may want to seek recompense from them.
-You will therefore bring a personal injury claim against them.
+If you suffer injury in an accident caused by someone else’s negligence (carelessness) you may want compensation from them.
+You will therefore bring a personal injury claim against the person, employer or local authority.
 The case may go to court to decide who was at fault and/or how much compensation you will receive.
 If that happens, the court will be a civil court (as opposed to a criminal court which deals with cases of criminal wrongdoing).

 Personal injury law is based on the idea, that if someone does you a wrong, the wrong they have done should be put right.
 Personal injury claims aim to put the right wrong by making the party who caused the accident and your injury, pay you compensation for the harm they have caused you.